Marius Niculae: International career

-On 5 December, Niculae scored his first brace for Romania in a 2–3 defeat against Algeria.
+On 5 December, Niculae scored his first brace for Romania in a 2–3 defeat to Algeria.
 Three days later, he scored another brace against the same opponent.
-On 24 March 2001, Niculae played his first qualifying match for Romania, in a 0–2 defeat against Italy.
-On 2 June, he scored another brace for Romania against Hungary.
+On 24 March 2001, Niculae played his first official match for Romania during the 2002 World Cup qualifiers in a 0–2 defeat to Italy.
+In those qualifiers, on 2 June, he scored another brace for the national team in a 2–0 win against rivals Hungary.
+He netted another double in the second leg against the Magyars which also ended in a 2–0 victory.
 He scored his tenth international goal on 10 November in a 2002 World Cup Play-off, where Romania lost 1–2 against Slovenia.
-Romania failed to qualify to the 2002 World Cup, since they managed only a draw in the second leg.
+Romania failed to qualify for the 2002 World Cup, since they managed only a draw in the second leg.
 On 20 August 2002, Niculae was recalled for Romania, ending a nine-month absence caused by a long-term injury.

-On 28 April 2004, Niculae returned at the national team, coming as a late substitute in a 5–1 thrashing win against Germany national team, the worst away defeat for the Germans since the past 65 years.
+On 28 April 2004, Niculae returned to the national team, coming as a late substitute in a 5–1 thrashing win against Germany, the worst away defeat for the Germans in the past 65 years.
 It was his first match for Romania since November 2002.
 On 8 September, Niculae scored a brace in a 2006 World Cup qualifying match against Andorra, ending a nearly three-year goalless strike for Romania.

 On 12 March 2008, Niculae was recalled to play for Romania following a two-year break, last playing against Colombia in May 2006.
 He marked his return with an assist for Daniel Niculae and with a goal following Bănel Nicoliță's cross, winning against Russia with a crushing 3–0.
 On 15 May, he was included by Victor Pițurcă in the preliminary squad for UEFA Euro 2008.
-He was kept for the final 23-man squad, for Euro 2008, where he wore the number 18 shirt.
+He was kept for the final 23-man squad for Euro 2008, where he wore the number 18 shirt.
 He played his first match from the "Group of Death" in a goalless draw against France, coming in as a substitute for Adrian Mutu in the second half.
-On 17 June, he was in the start-up team from the third match of the group, against Netherlands.
-Romania lost 0–2, thus failing to advance further from the Group stages.
+On 17 June, he was in the starting lineup in the third match of the group, against Netherlands.
+Romania lost 0–2, thus failing to advance further from the group stage.

-On 27 January 2012, Niculae was handed the captaincy for the first time in a friendly against Turkmenistan, becoming the 89th captain for Romania of all-time.
+On 27 January 2012, Niculae was handed the captaincy for the first time in a friendly against Turkmenistan, becoming the 89th captain in Romania's history.
 Romania won 4–0, with Niculae scoring a brace.
+His last appearance for the national team took place on 19 November 2013 in a 1–1 draw against Greece in the 2014 World Cup play-offs, failing to earn the qualification for the final tournament as the first leg was lost 3–1.
+Niculae has a total of 44 games with 15 goals scored for Romania.